L0rd-AK/L0rd-AK/README.md

 ## 👨‍💻 About Me

 I'm a passionate Full-Stack Developer from Bangladesh.
-I turn complex problems into simple, beautiful, intuitive solutions… and, when possible, cash.
+I turn complex problems into simple, beautiful, and intuitive solutions… and, when possible, into cash.

 - 🔭 I'm currently working on improving my full-stack development skills
 - 🌱 Learning **Next.js**, **TypeScript**, and **Redux**